-As the Administrative Analyst, Mrs. Ruby Favela Quintero works closely with the CFO and Director of Administration and is responsible for the day-to-day routine activities of the accounting department including accounts payable, accounts receivable, payroll, financial reporting, insurances, assistance with the annual budget, annual financial audit, and the annual assessment package preparation.
-She is responsible for maintaining the records contained within Watermaster's document management system, as well as filing legal documents with the Court and administrative support as needed.
+As the Administrative Analyst, and under the general supervision of the Director of Administration, Ms. Favela Quintero is responsible for the day-to-day activities of the accounting department including accounts payable, accounts receivable, and payroll.
+She aids in financial reporting, annual budgeting, annual financial auditing, and the annual assessment package, and contracts administration processes.
+She is also responsible for maintaining the records contained within Watermaster's document management system, as well as filing legal documents with the Court and provides other administrative support as needed.